Grace Church (Newark): Notable parishioners

+Thomas L. Raymond, mayor of Newark, 1915-1917 and 1925-1928.

+George M. Wallhauser Jr., Chair of the Essex County Republican Organization, candidate for the U.S. House of Representatives in 1968, Chair of the New Jersey Highway Authority.

+Samuel Agustus Ward, organist and composer.

+Peter J. Woolley, American political scientist.

 Music

 Grace has an adult choir and a chorister program, performing mass and weekly singing the Gregorian chant mass propers from the early, medieval and renaissance traditions.
 Grace holds choir concerts and organ recitals on the 48-stop tracker instrument built by Casavant Frères in 1990.
-The Grace Church Music Society, organized in 2008, each year sponsors a series of recitals and concerts.
-The current Director of Music & Organist is Wolff von Roos.
-Past directors of music have included Daniel C. Romero, Tyrone Whiting, James M. Hopkins, Joseph Arndt, and James McGregor, a composer, conductor, and organist who held the position for forty-eight years and was widely known throughout the Episcopal Church.
+Past directors of music include James McGregor, a composer, conductor, and organist who held the position for forty-eight years and was widely known throughout the Episcopal Church.

-Masses and services

-The church offers masses, other forms of worship, and family and youth activities.
-Weekday mass is every Tuesday-Friday at 12:10pm.
-Weekday morning prayer is offered at 9am same days, and evening prayer is offered at 5pm.
-Sunday Mass is offered both at 8am and 10:30am.
-The 8am is spoken and the 10:30am is the Solemn High Mass with music.